Heidemann-Consulting/Team-Intelligence-Platform/README.md

 It is optimized with simple processes which allow for quick onboarding and quick daily wins.

-You can find the process description here: [Lean AI-Co-Management Process](docs/lacm-rituals-and-practices.md)
+You can find the process description here: [Lean AI-Co-Management Process](docs/lacm-rituals-and-practices.md).

-There is also content for a slideset that can be used to introduce and teach LACM: [Lean AI-Co-Management Slideset](docs/lacm-slideset.md)
+There is also content for a slideset that can be used to introduce and teach LACM: [Lean AI-Co-Management Slideset](docs/lacm-slideset.md).

+There is also a PDF version: [Introductory slideset to LACM.pdf](docs/lacm-slideset.pdf).

 ### Phased Approach